 To talk about possibilities and schedule a speaking engagement, workshop, or facilitated conversation, call 802-318-6901 or email firstname.lastname@example.org.

 I am also available to organize film screenings and facilitated discussions of the award-winning documentary Death Makes Life Possible.
 This film – produced by the Institute of Noetic Sciences and the Deepak Chopra Foundation – explores scientific, cultural, and spiritual perspectives about whether consciousness continues after physical death.
 It is a wonderful tool for starting thought-provoking and heart-centered conversations on life, death, and the afterlife.
 I have shown this film to over 1,000 people across the US, as well as in the UK and Ireland.

 DEATH IS INEVITABLE – GRIEF IS NOT

-TEDx Ashland video forthcoming 2019!
+TEDx Ashland 2019, video forthcoming on YouTube!
 Please check back for the link or search the web using my name and this title and TEDx Talks.
 Stay tuned!

 How to Respond to Death Differently

 The more awareness and tools for wellbeing we have ahead of time, the more choices we have when responding to death.

 Contrary to popular belief, struggling with grief is not inevitable after someone we love dies.
 Various studies over the past fifteen years point us in the direction of tools and perspectives that contribute to emotional health and wellbeing after the death of a loved one.